Huntress in the Bayou - July 23rd, 2019

 Page contains affiliate links

-Use code KITEERA for a discount on Hunt: Showdown at shop.crytek.com (affiliate link in URL and banner)
+Use code KITEERA for a discount on Hunt: Showdown and its DLC content at shop.crytek.com

-In anticipation of their release in the game Hunt: Showdown, I've been working on a female hunter cosplay since the end of May!
+In anticipation of the release of female hunters in the game Hunt: Showdown, I've been working on a female hunter cosplay since the end of May!
 Thanks to Crytek, I had a sneak peek at some of the tier 3 hunter designs, and chose one to bring to life.

 My favorite aspect of working on a cosplay is weathering/distressing.
 Seeing how dirty and muddy hunters in this game can get, I was more than a little excited to get this ball rolling.

 The very first thing I did was consider materials for the largest, and to me, the most important part: The hooded cloak.
 I wasn't happy with any of the fabrics I found in stores, so I contacted Cindy with Spotted Pony Traders and had a look at their genuine deerskin leather.
 I picked out three of the largest hides I could find, took them home, and stared at them in awe before I got to work.

 When dealing with expensive materials, I always make muslin mock-ups.